svnkswttr/ansible-test-machine/README.md

 5.) extract the installer:
     tar xfv ansible-tower-setup-bundle-3.8.6-2.tar.gz && cd ansible-tower-setup-bundle-3.8.6-2

-6.) edit the inventory file and enter a password for the admin_passowrd and the pg_password
+6.) edit the inventory file and enter a password for admin_passowrd the pg_password

 7.) start the install by using the setup.sh